-If you have been using SOLIDWORK Professional or Premium you may be wondering what that add-in “TOLAnalyst” is all about?
+If you have been using SOLIDWORKS Professional or Premium you may be wondering what that add-in “TOLAnalyst” is all about?
 Now you probably have already guessed that it’s to analyze tolerances as the name implies, but what is tolerance analysis and who should be using it?
 In this blog we’re going to answer both of these questions.

 What is Tolerance Analysis?